All About Budgets

 You may notice we have no debt but the mortgage, so our percentages will be a bit different.

-Category Expenses too high
+Category Expenses Too High

 1. Make more money $$$

-2. Stop spending on crap
+2. Stop spending on unnecessary items.

 Housing 35%